FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### Contact [_ParameterGroup_]

 A person's name and information on how to communicate with them.

-- __id__
-  - Type: string
-  - Description: An identifier for this contact.
-  - XML: @id
+Must have an id attribute.

 - __full_name__
   - Type: string
   - Description: Name of the contact person.